theotherkhan/NeuralFit/Parameter-Fitting-MCMC/README.md

 Melize Lab
 NeuralFit

-Using recorded biological Zebra finch HVC data, these programs calculate optimal parameter estimations for action potentials in HVC neurons using a Monte Carlo Markov chain python module (emcee).
-They output probaibilty distributions for each estimated parameter.
+Using Zebra finch HVC cell recordings, Chirrup calculates optimal parameter estimations for action potentials in HVC neurons using a Monte Carlo Markov chain method via the emcee python module.
+Chirrup outputs probability distributions for each estimated parameter.